 - contact you if your passport or visa documents are due to expire

-- follow the University’s CAS Issuing Policy [DOCX 37KB]
+- follow the University’s CAS Issuing Policy [PDF 228KB]

 - make sure your contact details are current, including when you’re on a placement or field work or studying abroad

 - monitor your attendance and, if necessary, act accordingly to any concerns

 - tell UKVI of any changes to your study, including if you withdraw from your course (either temporarily or permanently) or complete your course early